zac-garby/pluto-lang/README.md

-# Pattern Based Language
+# Pluto

 ![Screenshot](screenshot.png)

 ### What?

-It's a language with a cool function definition/call syntax.
+Pluto is a language with a cool function definition/call syntax.
 Basically, instead of functions being called with their arguments in parentheses after the name, they are represented by their patterns:

 ```r